 Swim and Snorkel in a Blue Lagoon

-There's water, water everywhere and some of the islands' best scenery lies beneath its glassy surface.
+There's water, water everywhere in Tahiti and some of the islands' best scenery lies beneath its glassy surface.

 Slip on snorkel masks and fins (after applying liberal sunscreen to each other's backs) and float above wavering gardens of pastel-hued coral as silver-striped and neon-spotted fish dart amid the salty flora.